Krekeler/api-example-js/README.md

 How to use Documentchain in your web application.

 Example code for JavaScript.
 The example shows how easily you can secure a document on blockchain.
 You don't need your own wallet, the blockchain connection is made via a public API server.

+## Online Test

+You can test this script at https://api.documentchain.org/example-js/